eth-infinitism/trampoline-example/README.md

 ## Config

-Config of the extension can be set in `excnfig.json` file.
+Config of the extension can be set in `exconfig.ts` file.

 ```json
 {